 The vast majority of ETFs track a benchmark index or asset, similar to how index mutual funds work, but the best ETFs generally have the lowest expense ratios.

-For example, if you're looking for the best ETF that tracks the S&P 500 index, you would narrow the universe of ETFs down to the cheapest ones that hold large-cap stocks, although some screeners may require further classification, such as "large-blend" or "U.S. Equity."
+For example, if you're looking for the best ETF that tracks the S&P 500 index, you would narrow the universe of ETFs down to the cheapest ones that hold large-cap stocks.
+Some screeners may require further classification such as "large-blend" or "U.S. Equity."

 Once you have three or four of the cheapest, such as S&P 500 index ETFs, you can analyze those three individually to see which best suits your needs.

 Other data points to consider when screening and analyzing ETFs include assets under management, trading volume and date of inception.
 It's wise to buy ETFs with relatively high assets, good trading volume and long track records of performance.
 The high assets and trading volume matter because investors should avoid buying thinly traded ETFs.

 Thinly-traded ETFs have the potential for greater swings in price or the bid-ask spread.
 ETFs can trade at a premium or discount, and the higher the assets and trading volume, the tighter the spread.